Hello Ville, how are you? Are you ready for the Tallinn Affiliate Grand Slam 2017?

 What do you see as the biggest challenges ahead for your business and the wider affiliate sector in 2017?

-The biggest challenge is a possible regulation process on our main markets.
-This won’t happen in Finland this year, but is definitely something we need to take into consideration.
+The biggest challenge is a possible regulation process in our main markets.
+It won’t happen in Finland this year, but it’s definitely something we need to take into consideration.

-Other concern, not big but still a concern, is that there are many new online casinos coming to the space right now and some of them won’t make it.
-So, we just need to see which casinos we push more.
+Another concern we have – not major but still a concern – is that there are many new online casinos stepping onto the stage right now and some of them won’t make it.
+So we just need to evaluate which casinos we push more carefully.

 What two pieces of advice would you give to any new affiliate starting today?

-As in all kinds of business is important that you have a good road map for what you are going to do.
-Better focus on one thing and be very good in that than trying to do many things just OK.
-In this business results takes lot of time, so you need to be ready to work hard and never give up.
+As in all kinds of business, it’s really important to have a good roadmap for what you’re going to do.
+Better focus on one thing and excel at that than trying to do a lot of things to an average standard.
+In this business results take a lot of time, so you need to be ready to work hard and never give up.

-Ville Sissonen is the Managing Director / co-founder of Good Game ltd. He has poker background and is now in casino business.
-He have been working in industry since 2007.
+Ville Sissonen is the Managing Director and co-founder of Good Game.
+He has an extensive background playing poker and is now a professional player in the online casino business.
+He’s been working in the industry since 2007.

 Have you attended SiGMA last year?
 Relive the highlights from our last show and stay tuned for this year’s SiGMA.
 Watch out for what we’re branding as the ‘iGaming Village’ this year.